ArtisanMobile/SampleAndroidAppWithArtisan/README.md

 * If you look at StoreDetailActivity you can see where we are using addSelectedItemToCartAndCheckout to log that the user has reached the goal for this experiment.
 * You can run this app without connecting to ArtisanTools.
 If you'd like to see how isCurrentVariant works you can pretend to activate different variations using startExperiment in ArtisanDemoApplication
 * You will have to connect your app to Artisan to officially start an experiment and gather statistics about which variation is the most successful.

-ARTISAN CANVAS EXPERIMENTS
-* You will need to connect your device to try out the Artisan Canvas.
-This is where you can create AB tests and publish changes to your app without having to touch the code at all.

 ARTISAN PUSH MESSAGE CAMPAIGNS
 * This app is not configured by default to use Artisan Push.
 If you would like to try Artisan Push with this app you can re-run the installer and answer "y" when it asks about Artisan Push.
 You will need to add the Google Play Services Library as a dependency and add your GCM Sender ID to ArtisanDemoApplication.onCreate (see the instructions there).
 You will also need to set up a corresponding app in Artisan Tools and add your GCM Server Key there.